 - When you get home, take a closer look and if you see a tick.
 If you do, follow Dogs Naturally Magazine’s “Tips and Tricks for Removing Ticks.”

 - If your dog was bitten by a tick, after you’ve removed the tick, soothe the skin with Wondercide’s Skin Tonic Spray.

 - Find a qualified vet who can further advise you about prevention and guide you through treatment should your pet need it.
 You can search vets at ahvma.org, theavh.org or pivh.org.

 Heartworm is another serious condition that can affect your pet.
 It’s a parasitic roundworm that is spread through the bites of mosquitos.
 These worms live in the heart, lungs and related blood vessels of affected pets.
 Dogs and cats can get heartworm disease and can suffer from lung disease, heart failure and damage to other organs as a result.
 Following the advice of your holistic vet is essential.

 One proactive measure to help your pet is to keep biting bugs, in this case mosquitos, away.
 Wondercide’s Flea & Tick sprays for Pets + Home and Yard + Garden kill and repel not only fleas and ticks, but also mosquitoes.
-Plus, you can save 25% through April, so now’s a great time to stock up for spring and summer.
+Now’s a great time to stock up for spring and summer!

 PLEASE NOTE: Our products don’t get absorbed into your pet’s bloodstream, so they won’t kill heartworms or their larvae that have already entered your pet’s body.
 That’s why it’s important to help your furry loved one get the best advice on heartworm prevention and treatment.
 Find a qualified vet at ahvma.org, theavh.org or pivh.org who can guide you on how to keep your pet safe and healthy.